michaelsevilla/malacology-popper/paper/paper.md

 metadata service), or expanded application responsibility in the form of data management (e.g. a new data layout).

-*Extra Services* "Bolt-on" services are designed to improve overall application performance, but come at the expensive of additional sub-systems and dependencies that the application must manage, as well as trust.
+\textbf{Extra Services}: "Bolt-on" services are designed to improve overall application performance, but come at the expensive of additional sub-systems and dependencies that the application must manage, as well as trust.
 For example, it is well understood that MapReduce performs poorly for iterative and interactive computation due to its failure model that heavily relies on on-disk storage of intermediate data.
 Many have added services to Hadoop to keep more data in the runtime (e.g., HaLoop~\cite{bu:vldb2010-haloop},